 5th Sunday Sharing Time Ideas

 It’s the end of January, which means SUPER BOWL!
-But I’m not a big football fan, so I decided to create a fun football themed sharing time review game known as, Scripture Bowl!
+I’m not a big football fan, but there are a lot of people who are, so I decided to create a fun football themed sharing time review game known as, Scripture Bowl!

 Here’s a quick overview of the game: